Horrible Histories: Video game

 In 2009, a video game based on the books Rotten Romans and Ruthless Romans, entitled Horrible Histories: Ruthless Romans, a video game based on the book, was released in 2009.
 It received "generally unfavorable" reviews according to review aggregator Metacritic.

 Sophisticated Games board games

 Sophisticated Games has the board game license for Horrible Histories board games.
 A board game edition of the Rotten Roman book and videogame was released in 2008.
 Terry Deary and Mike Siggins are the designers, the artwork was done by Martin Brown and Dave Smith, and the text was by Simon Breed.
 The game was published by Sophisticated Games.
 The game is for 2-4 players and is of the "roll and move" genre.
 Awful Egyptians was published in 2013.

 Brainbox board games

-The Brainbox series of Horrible Histories board games has also been released.
+There are a Brainbox series of Horrible Histories board games.
 They are quiz-based games, which involve the answering of questions on the back of cards.
 The series includes Awful Ancients and Vile Villains.
 It was reviewed at The Dice Tower.

 Fancy dress costumes

-In partnership with Smiffy's, a range of Horrible Histories costumes was released in 2014.
+In 2014, a range of Horrible Histories costumes was released in partnership with Smiffy's.